The homotopy groups of the algebraic K-theory of the sphere spectrum: Introduction

 the \emph{linearization/cyclotomic trace square}.
 A foundational theorem of Dundas~\cite{Dundas-RelK} (building on work of McCarthy~\cite{McCarthy} and Goodwillie~\cite{GoodwillieHN}) states that the square above becomes homotopy cartesian after $p$-completion, which means that the maps of homotopy fibers become weak equivalences after $p$-completion.

-In the 2000's, Rognes~\cite{Rognesp} used the linearization/cyclotomic trace square to compute the homotopy groups of $K(\bS)$ at odd regular primes in terms of the homotopy groups of $\bS$ and the homotopy groups of $\mathbb{C}P^{\infty}_{-1}$ (assuming the now affirmed Quillen-Lichtenbaum conjecture).
-The answer is easiest to express in terms of the torsion subgroups: Because $\pi_{n}K(\bS)$ is finitely generated, it is the direct sum of a free part and a torsion part, the free part being $\bZ$ when $n=0$ or $n\equiv 1\pmod 4$, $n>1$, and $0$ otherwise.
+In the 2000s, Rognes~\cite{Rognesp} used the linearization/cyclotomic trace square to compute the homotopy groups of $K(\bS)$ at odd regular primes in terms of the homotopy groups of $\bS$ and the homotopy groups of $\mathbb{C}P^{\infty}_{-1}$ (assuming the now affirmed Quillen-Lichtenbaum conjecture).
+The answer is easiest to express in terms of the torsion subgroups: Because $\pi_{n}K(\bS)$ is finitely generated, it is the direct sum of a free part and a torsion part, the free part being $\bZ$ when $n=0$ or $n\equiv 1\mod 4$, $n>1$, and $0$ otherwise.
 The main theorem of Rognes~\cite{Rognesp} is that for $p$ an odd regular prime the $p$-torsion of $\pi_{*}K(\bS)$ is

 (which can be made canonical, as discussed below).
 Here $c$ denotes the additive $p$-complete cokernel of $J$ spectrum (the connected cover of the homotopy fiber of the map $\bS\phat\to L_{K(1)}\bS$); its homotopy groups are all torsion and are direct summands of $\pi_{*}\bS$.
 The spectrum $\bCPimbar$ is a wedge summand of $(\bCPim)\phat$~\cite[(1.3)]{MadsenSchlitkrull}, \cite[p.166]{Rognesp}, $(\bCPim)\phat\simeq \bCPimbar \vee \bS\phat$; using unpublished work of Knapp, Rognes~\cite[4.7]{Rognesp} calculates the order of these torsion groups in degrees $\leq 2(2p+1)(p-1)-4$.

-Rognes' argument identifies the homotopy type of the homotopy fiber of the cyclotomic trace, assuming the now affirmed Quillen-Lichtenbaum conjecture.
-The regularity hypothesis comes into the argument in two ways: First, the homotopy type of $K(\bZ)$ is completely understood at regular primes by the work of Dwyer and Mitchell~\cite{DwyerMitchell} and the Quillen-Lichtenbaum conjecture.
-Second, the B\"okstedt-Hsiang-Madsen geometric Soul\'e embedding splits part of $TC(\bS)$ off of $K(\bS)$ if (and only if) $p$ is a regular prime.
+The description of $\ptor(\pi_* K(\bS))$ above uses an identification of the homotopy type of $TC(\bS)\phat$ as $\bS\phat \vee \Sigma\bCPim$ due to B\"okstedt-Hsiang-Madsen~\cite[5.15,5.17]{BHM}.
+Unfortunately, there does not seem to be a canonical map realizing this weak equivalence, and so the isomorphism above is not canonical.
+We do have a canonical splitting $TC(\bS)\simeq \bS \vee \fu$ where $\fu$ is the homotopy cofiber of the unit map $\bS\to TC(\bS)$, or equivalently, the homotopy fiber of the map $TC(\bS)\to THH(\bS)$.
+As we discuss below, the splitting of the $p$-completion $\fu\phat$,